Published on in Health Tip of the Week

 - Focus on your child’s eating habits: Both restrictive eating as well as binge eating could be signs of a mental health problem or eating disorder.
 If not addressed early, disordered eating will lead to longstanding unhealthy habits which adversely affect heart health.

 - Schedule family activities: Having laughter in the home, eating meals together as a family, and enjoying relaxing activities together, such as playing games, doing crafts, or going for walks, can provide an oasis for children from the struggles of their daily lives.
-Family activities can extend beyond your home, too.
-Get involved in the community to help children feel more socially connected.
-Feelings of social isolation can sometimes increase feelings of depression and anxiety.

 If you sense your child may be suffering from anxiety, depression or any other concerning emotional state, you should seek medical attention early.
 Addressing mental and cardiovascular health issues in children can lead to healthier adults.